Neural Link Prediction with Walk Pooling: Performance of WalkPool on benchmark datasets

-In graphs with very low average clustering coefficient like \textbf{Power} and \textbf{Router}, topology-based heuristics usually perform poorly~\citep{lu2011link} (cf. Table~\ref{tab1}), since heuristics often adopt the homophily assumption and rely on triangles.
+In graphs with a very low average clustering coefficient like \textbf{Power} and \textbf{Router} ($\mathtt{ACC}=0.080$ and $0.012$, respectively, see Appendix A), topology-based heuristics usually perform poorly~\citep{lu2011link} (cf. Table~\ref{tab1}), since heuristics often adopt the homophily assumption and rely on triangles.
 We show that by \textit{learning} the topological organizing patterns, \walkpool performs well even for these graphs.

-For a fair comparison, we use the exact same training and testing sets (including positive and negative links) as SEAL in \cite{zhang2018link}, as provided by the authors.
-In particular, $90\%$ of edges are taken as training positive edges and the remaining $10\%$ are the positive test edges.
+For a fair comparison, we use the exact same training and testing sets (including positive and negative links) as SEAL in \cite{zhang2018link}. $90\%$ of edges are taken as positive training edges and the remaining $10\%$ are the positive test edges.
 The same number of additionally sampled nonexistent links are taken as training and testing negative edges.